EgeEnderer/Data-Analitics/README.md

-# Portfolio: PMO and Data Analytics Projects
+# Portfolio

-Welcome to my data analytics and project management office (PMO) portfolio.
+Welcome to my data analytics and project management portfolio.
 This repository showcases a collection of business-focused analytics projects that bring together data science, time series forecasting, reporting automation and strategic business analysis.

 Each project is independent and designed to solve real-world business challenges using a blend of Python scripting, Excel modelling, Power BI dashboards and executive-level presentations.
 These solutions are tailored to improve operational efficiency, drive revenue insights and support data-driven decision-making across commercial and PMO contexts.